-The finer details of rendering a VectorStyler document can be controlled with options available from the Display Options command of the View menu.
-The Display Options view groups the display settings into six sections.
+The finer details of displaying a VectorStyler document can be controlled with options available from the Display Options command of the View - Display menu.
+The Display Options view groups the display settings into several sections.

 The display options will be applied to the current document view.
 Other document views (if multiple views are opened) may contain different display options.

 The Display section contains the most common options used to configure the display of VectorStyler documents.
 Some of these options are available as separate menu commands.

 - Mode - Opens a list containing display modes.
 The display mode can be Outline, Pixel or Vector, these modes are also available from the View menu.